godotengine/godot/modules/game_help/Terrain3D/doc/docs/shader_design.md

 **Comparing the two methods:**

 * **Texture lookups** - Considering only lookups for which ground texture to use and loading the texture data:
-  * HTerrain uses 12 lookups per pixel:
+  * Splat maps use 12-16 lookups per pixel depending on 16 or 32 textures:
-    * 4 for the 4 splat maps to get the texture for the closest vertex point
+    * 4 for the 4 splat maps for 16 textures.
+8 for 32 textures.
+This gets the texture for the closest vertex point
     * 8 for the strongest 4 albedo_height textures and the 4 normal_rough textures
-  * Terrain3D uses 12-20 lookups per pixel:
+  * Terrain3D uses 12-20 lookups per pixel depending on if an area has an overlay texture:
     * 4 for the surrounding 4 grid points on the control map
     * 8-16 for the 2-4 albedo_height & normal_rough for the base and overlay textures, for each of the 4 grid points

-* **VRAM consumed** - HTerrain stores 16 texture strength values in 16 bytes per pixel (16 * 8 bits = 128 bits).
+* **VRAM consumed** - Splat maps store 16 texture strength values in 16 bytes per pixel (16 * 8 bits = 128 bits).
 We could store that in 16 bits.
-However, we provide 32 textures.
-Using the splat map method, 32 textures would require 32 bytes per pixel.
-We store it in 18 bits (5 base, 5 overlay, 8 blend value).
-On a 4096 x 4096 terrain with 16M pixels, HTerrain consumes 256MB for a 16 texture splatmap; 32 texture splatmap would require 512MB.
-We can designate 32 textures in 36MB.
-This calculation considers only the portion of the control maps that define which textures to use.
-Both tools use up a lot more VRAM for other things.
+Splat maps with 32 textures would require 32 bytes per pixel.
+We store that in 18 bits (5 base, 5 overlay, 8 blend value).
+On a 4096 x 4096 terrain with 16M pixels, splat maps consume 256MB for 16 textures, 512MB for 32.
+We can specify 32 textures in only 36MB for a 93% reduction in VRAM.
+This calculation considers only the portion of the maps that define where to place the textures on the terrain.
+Tools use up a lot more VRAM for other things.

 **In practice**

-* HTerrain - 4 textures can technically be blended per vertex.
-Generally, painting 3-4 textures in an area works fine.
-However, some combinations of 3 textures (depending on their position in the texture array) and sometimes adding in a 4th introduces artifacts.
+* Splat maps - 4 textures can be blended intuitively as one would paint in photoshop.
+Some systems might introduce artifacts when 3-4 textures are blended in an area.

 * Terrain3D - Getting 3 or 4 textures in an area is feasible as long as only 2 textures are blending per grid point (vertex).
 It's possible to achieve a natural looking result with [the right technique](texture_painting.md#manual-painting-technique).